madetech/blog/posts/cohesion-coupling-viscosity.md

 Lack of boundaries, to ensure loose coupling, creates codebases with low cohesion and high viscosity, termed ball-of-mud codebases that are hard to change.

 In the real world, it is common for business rules to depend on unstable child-like dependencies.
-This easiest way to ensure that the User Interface (UI) does not become coupled to these unstable dependencies is to have a boundary between the Business Logic and the UI.
+The easiest way to ensure that the User Interface (UI) does not become coupled to these unstable dependencies is to have a boundary between the Business Logic and the UI.

 Another angle to look at this problem is that the UI tends to evolve at a different rate to the business rules.
 For most Applications, although not all, the UI is more likely to change, which is understandable, as this is the most visible part of an Application and can be influenced by fashions.
 Business rules tend to change less frequently, and in fact, many core business rules can be reused across many different end-users if the abstraction is both loosely coupled and highly cohesive.